 Senior leaders review performance data that detail how the citizen-client is recovering in his/her addiction.
-DAODAS tracks statewide client-outcome measures (as required by the GPRA) for prevention, intervention and treatment programs.
-Prevention measures include 30-day alcohol use; 30-day tobacco use; 30-day marijuana use; favorable attitudes toward ATOD use; perceived risk/harm of ATOD use; perceived peer attitudes toward ATOD use; perceived parental attitudes toward ATOD use; and decision-making.
-Intervention and treatment measures include abstinence/frequency of use, health status, educational/employment advances, criminal justice status, aftercare participation and client satisfaction.
+DAODAS tracks statewide client-outcome measures (as required by SAMHSA and now known as the National Outcome Measures {NOMS}) for prevention, intervention, and treatment programs.
+Prevention measures include 30-day alcohol use; 30-day tobacco use; 30-day marijuana use; 30-day inhalant use; 30-day medical prescription drug use; favorable attitudes toward ATOD use; perceived risk/harm of ATOD use; perceived peer attitudes toward ATOD use; perceived parental attitudes toward ATOD use; and decision-making.
+Intervention and treatment measures include abstinence/frequency of use, health status, educational/employment advances, criminal justice status, aftercare participation, and client satisfaction.
 In addition, senior leaders track and review efficiency objectives, or "benchmarks," designed to enhance client engagement and retention, to improve timely access to care, and to engage clients in the continuum of care.
-During FY09, the department instituted a statewide incentive program to establish performance-based funding in order to increase data collection.
-Senior leaders have reviewed the results of this successful program on a quarterly basis.
+During FY10, the department instituted a statewide incentive program to establish performance-based funding in order to increase data collection.
+Senior leaders reviewed the results of this successful program on a monthly basis.

 Senior leaders also track and review how the local provider network is performing in terms of providing services to the citizen-client.
 This is accomplished primarily through the aforementioned CCR process.
-A review is completed on providers using the various indicators (strategic/management/treatment/prevention/financial compliance) that detail areas in need of improvement, as well as denoting satisfactory performance.
+A review is completed on providers using the various indicators (strategic management/treatment/prevention/financial compliance) that detail areas in need of improvement, as well as denoting satisfactory performance.
 The department also utilizes this process to identify evidence-based practices (benchmarks) for possible replication throughout the state.
-In addition, information is gathered and analyzed from this process that assists DAODAS in planning for future needs and identifying programmatic or financial issues that may need to be addressed on a local, regional or statewide basis.
+In addition, information is gathered and analyzed from this process that assists DAODAS in planning for future needs and identifying programmatic or financial issues that may need to be addressed on a local, regional, or statewide basis.

-Senior leaders also review a range of additional information, which may result from peer audits, including national accreditation standards (CARF), state licensure reviews (DHEC), and Medicaid audits (South Carolina Department of Health and Human Services [DHHS]).
+Senior leaders also review a range of additional information, which may result from peer audits, including national accreditation standards (CARF), state licensure reviews (DHEC), and Medicaid audits (S.C.
+Department of Health and Human Services [DHHS]).
 Senior leaders also review the annual financial audits as required by the federal government and provided to DAODAS by the local provider network.